Updated: Sep 27

 The exportation of Cupuacu was triggered by the Brazilian government when cattle ranchers and palm oil producers needed to clear their lands for the global supply of beef and palm oil.
 By burning one-third of the rainforest, deforestation became a threat to world climate change.
 This triggered the Brazilian government to impose regulations on the practice of “Fire Burnes”, leaving natives unemployed and landowners with no income.
 This is how the Cupuacu fruit (coo-poo-asu) become a hot commodity.

 Although the indigenous populations may have known the medicinal properties of the cupuacu fruit for thousands of years, unwitting it was the best-kept secret.
-The Cupuacu fruit is related to the Cacao tree and is the national fruit of Brazil —the world’s largest Cupuaçu producer.
-Cupuacu fruit is used as food in making chocolate, ice cream and juices.
-For medicinal purposes, applying Cupuacu on eczema and psoriasis will help heal the damaged skin and protect from the sun’s harmful UV rays.
-Cupuacu fruit creates a ton of energy because it's packed with saturated fatty acids that the body can use without the side effects of caffeine.
-It is a contributor to our immune system and supports the body's ability to prevent and fight diseases.
+Time has proved its medicinal purposes when Cupuacu is applied to areas affected by eczema and psoriasis; cupuacu butter has helped to heal damaged skin and protect it from the sun’s harmful UV rays and contributes to our immune system that supports the body's ability to prevent and fight diseases.

 Soaps Creams & Things uses cupuacu butter for its cosmetic formulations which help keep the skin soft and elastic and create an effective barrier that stops moisture loss.
 It has an anti-inflammatory effect on the skin and has been used to help treat damaged skin from weather conditions and temperature changes.